andymanitara/tweak/README.md

 Initially Tweak.js was primarily designed for CoffeeScripters, although JavaScripters can take advantage of CoffeeScript’s Class features through Tweak.js’ Class module.
 Tweak.js becomes even more powerful with JavaScript task runners such as Brunch, Grunt and Gulp.
 With the use of task runners structuring code into appropriate files/directories is extremely simple and effective.

 In addition to common MVC concepts Tweak.js introduces features like Components.
 Components are used to dynamically create a set of linking modules like the typical Models, Views and Controllers; that can be configured, extended, reused and organised.
 Tweak.js also includes Collection and Router modules like that of typical frameworks.
 Furthermore, to enhance the relationship between modules Tweak.js includes a powerful event system.
 The event system is simple and designed to extend modules/classes/objects with functionality to link actions between the individual modules.

-Tweak.js is also built to be as independent as possible, removing needs for large frameworks such as jQuery.
-However use of these frameworks is still possible, implemented and used like normal.
-To keep Tweak.js extremely light it is separated into three fundamental parts.
-The separation includes a core set of modules, needed for MVC.
-A set of modules to enable Component based features, and a set of modules that extends the View to increase the View functionality.
-The extra View functionality can be used when you want to keep file size lighter with DOM manipulation.

 For a full understanding to the framework please look at the [documentation](http://docs.tweakjs.com) or the source code.